laro/Cilia/README.md

 ## Better Readable Keywords
 C++ has a "tradition" of complicated names, keywords or reuse of keywords, simply as to avoid compatibility problems with old code, which may have used one of the new keywords as name (of a variable, function, class, or namespace).
-Cilia can call into C++ (and vice versa), but is a separate language, so its syntax does not need to be backwards compatible.
+Cilia uses simpler, clearer keywords.

 - Cilia has
     - `var` instead of ~~`auto`~~